Ireland Travel Tips – Here’s what you need to know

 We reserved the vehicle with Car Rentals UK and picked it up at the Dublin Airport.
 We were given a roomy Volkswagen Diesel Passat that had great fuel mileage.
-I believe we only filled up the tank three times in two weeks.
+I believe we only filled up the tank three times during our two week Ireland road trip.

 Things to know about driving in Ireland:

-- Country roads in Ireland can be quite narrow, so be mindful of the size of car you get.
+- Country roads can be quite narrow, so be mindful of the size of car you rent.

-- Street lights and signs are slightly different from North America and can be confusing, so it’s best to have someone navigate.
+- Street lights and signs are slightly different from North America and can be confusing.
+It’s best to have someone navigate.